mamahany/weather-app/README.md

-# basic-setup
+# Weather App

-Basic project setup (package.json, webpack, Eslint, prettier, readme.md, .gitignore)
+This is part of the odin project JavaScript Course